pkgdemon/dockerstep/README.md

 sudo usermod -aG docker username
 ```

 2. **xhost:** The xhost command is used to control access to the X server for X Window System applications.
-It is necessary to be able to launch the GUI.
+It is essential for launching the GUI from the container on the host without the need for the complex setup of xauthority.

 ```
 # Install xhost (replace the package manager command based on your distribution)
 sudo apt-get install x11-xserver-utils  # For Debian/Ubuntu